MARY'S CITY of DAVID - The Israelite House of David as reorganized by Mary Purnell

 Chappaquiddick, Water Gate, Justice Clarence Thomas, O. J., and Bill Clinton, that has left the legal system in America with little credibility in the eyes of the world.

-Immorality in high places, or just simply in general.
-Reminding us of a cartoon several years ago depicting school children standing in front of their teacher, and the teacher replying to them, you can ask me for a condom, but you cannot ask me for a Bible.
+Immorality in high places, both secular and clerical; or just simply in general.
+The sad Reminder that yielded a cartoon a few years ago, depicting school children standing in front of their teacher, and the teacher replying to them, you can ask me for a condom, but you cannot ask me for a Bible.

 Numbers 3 and 4 of the major issues in complaint were false, and seemingly interpreted poorly in regards to defendant testimonies.

-Let us review the 13 minor complaints that were summarily discharged in the final decision:
+Let us review the 13 minor complaints that were summarily discharged in the Supreme Court decision:

 1. "That home life is frowned upon and families broken up."